 The end of fat binaries: XCFrameworks

-In 2019, Xcode 11 came with a new feature that every iOS developer has always wanted: to generate a framework that runs on both the simulator and the device.
+In 2019, Xcode 11 introduced a highly anticipated feature for every iOS developer: the ability to generate a framework that runs on both the simulator and the device.

-Before that, this was already possible, using lipo to generate a fat binary.
-Although possible, Apple has long discouraged its use, but has never offered a viable alternative to it.
+Before this, it was already possible using lipo to generate a fat binary.
+Although feasible, Apple has long discouraged its use and has not offered a viable alternative until now.

-Now we can use xcframework, which generates a pseudo framework, which contains several frameworks for different platforms.
+Now we can use XCFramework, which generates a pseudo framework containing several frameworks for different platforms.

-Let’s assume that your framework supports iOS devices, iOS simulator and macOS.
-With xcframework, we will have the 3 frameworks built-in, and when the project that will use the framework is built, Xcode will automatically select which of the contained frameworks it should use.
+Let’s assume that your framework supports iOS devices, iOS simulators, and macOS.
+With XCFramework, we will have the three frameworks built-in, and when the project that uses the framework is built, Xcode will automatically select which of the contained frameworks to use.

 Advantages of xcframework

-In your project, create a new target (File -> New -> Target) in “Cross Platform” section with “Aggregate” type.
+In your project, create a new target (File -> New -> Target) in the “Cross Platform” section with the “Aggregate” type.

-At Build Phases of your target, add a Run Script section and paste the code bellow:
+In the Build Phases of your target, add a Run Script section and paste the code below:

 #Gerenare device framework